phogolabs/phogolabs.github.io/index.md

-## Welcome to Phogo Labs Open Source Projects
+## Welcome to our Open Source Projects

 Phogo Labs is a software consultancy startup that provides software services.
 We believe that we can be successful if we share our passion for software.